timsueberkrueb/webber/README.md

 The file `qml/UserAgent.qml` is licensed under the terms of the GNU General Public License version 3 as stated in its license header.

+The file `src/qt/qmetaobject_rust.hpp` is licensed under the terms of the MIT License as stated in its license header.